The Employee Scenarios Defined

 Now, I know what many of small business owners will say, “Dino, I love what I do.
 I never want to retire!”

-I didn’t say you had to retire.
+You don’t have to retire.
 I said, build your business like an asset!!!
 It should be capable of paying you and your family whether you’re there or not!
 That means your business is a cash flow machine by itself (business self-sustainability), NOT a job that you come to work at every day so you can create the cash flow!!!

 Why Does the Small Business Owner Mentality Exists?